George Ritzer: Education and early employment

-Ritzer enrolled in Cornell University's School of Labor and Industrial Relations Ph.D. program in Organizational Behavior in 1965, ironically returning to the another business program despite his distaste for his time at Ford.
+Ritzer enrolled in Cornell University's School of Labor and Industrial Relations Ph.D. program in Organizational Behavior in 1965, ironically returning to another business program despite his distaste for his time at Ford.
 There, his adviser Harrison Trice suggested that he minor in sociology.
 After a conversation with the head of the department, Gordon Streib, Ritzer realized that he knew nothing about sociology and was then urged to read "Broom and Selznick’s Introduction to Sociology" and found himself enthralled with the subject matter.
 He continued to succeed in sociology courses at the graduate level.
 As a testament to his interest and dedication to the subject, he received an A+ on a 102-page paper he wrote for a course on American society.
 His professor stated that the paper was "too long not to be good".
 This experience as well as out-reading the other sociology students in a small seminar with Margaret Cussler allowed Ritzer to become more confident as a sociology student due to his ability to outwork the competition.
 He attributed his talent of being able to compete with well-read and experienced sociology students to his work ethic.

 Ritzer never earned a degree in sociology but studied psychology and business.
 He began his sociological work writing theory connecting his minimal sociological education alongside the experiences that struck him when first experiencing the McDonalds chain stores.
 As he said in a later interview, "I basically trained myself as a social theorist, and so I had to learn it all as I went."
 Despite this challenge, Ritzer found that not being trained in social theory was advantageous for him, because his reasoning was not limited to a particular theoretical perspective.